jaime-santos/math/index.md

  - “Rigidity of Wasserstein isometries in closed Riemannian manifolds", Geometry and Topology Seminar, Durham University, UK, October 2020.
  - “Isometries of spaces with lower Ricci curvature bounds",Geometry Seminar, University of Jyväskylä, Finland,May 2020.
  - "On Wasserstein isometries of closed Riemannian manifolds."
 Workshop on Curvature and Global Shape, Münster,Germany.
 July 2019.
- - "Wasserstein isometries on the sphere" Second BYMAT conference.
-ICMAT, Madrid, Spain.
-May 2019.
  - "Metric measure spaces with lower Ricci cruvature bounds and its isometries."
 Thematic Programme "Optimal transport," ESI, Vienna, Austria.
 May 2019.